Tsubaki-chou Lonely Planet: Manga

-Other media
+Other

 Two voice drama adaptations were released in two separate issues of Margaret in 2019.
 The voice dramas featured the voices of Saori Hayami, Junichi Suwabe, Yuichi Nakamura, Yuki Kaji, and Yui Ishikawa.

 Reception

 By September 2019, the series had over 4.3 million copies in circulation.

 The series was ranked seventeenth in the 2020 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of the best manga for female readers.